wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

 9. In the **Password** field that appears, enter your personal access token for GitHub and press Enter/Return.

-10. Go back to the tab in which you are running the Choreo Console.
+10. Return to the tab in which you are running the Choreo Console.

 11. In the left pane, click **Deploy**.